dwighthubbard/django-easy-app/README.rst

 attribute that contains the part of the url that should be associated with the view.
 This should not include any other part of the url.

-So for example foo_app.view.ExampleView below has a route value of `''` which will cause it to be accessible at http://hostname:portnumber/appname/classroute for the project created in the previous example.
+So for example foo_app.view.ExampleView below has a route value of `''` (empty string) which will cause it to be accessible at http://hostname:portnumber/appname/classroute/ for the project created in the previous example.
 The URL when running runserver would be http://localhost:8000/foo_app/

 .. code-block:: python